 The Trishuli River and Bhotekoshi River are close to Kathmandu, and the most popular white water rafting rivers.
 Other popular rivers include the Kali Gandaki near Pokhara, Marshyangdi, Karnali and the Sun Koshi.
 These are well-known destinations for people who love aquatic adventures.
-Beside the river based sports, you can also hike around the forest towards small villages.
-Likewise, canyoning through the spectacular scenery of pristine forest with multiple cascading waterfalls dropping one after the other into revitalizing pools below is must do while you are in Nepal.
+Beside the river-based sports, you can also hike around the forest towards small villages.
+Likewise, canyoning through the spectacular scenery of pristine forest with multiple cascading waterfalls dropping one after the other into revitalizing pools below is must-do while you are in Nepal.

 Exploring Serene Towns midst numerous Natural Landscapes

-Apart from the mountains and hills and the forests in the plains, you can also discover some of the exotic cities and tranquil towns filled with beautiful landscape and culture.
+Apart from the mountains and hills and the forests in the plains, you can also discover some of the exotic cities and tranquil towns filled with beautiful landscapes and culture.
 Either it is about the snow-capped mountains, the beautiful lakes or a perfect leisure spending place, Pokhara offers a variety of choices for the visitors.
 This may include trekking, sightseeing, experiencing the culture, shopping in the local market, active adventures like bungee jumping, paragliding and several ways to chill.